 This is the app for students, designers, content creators, developers, directors – for all those involved in the creative industries.
 It helps you understand the context, and the associations between media and in the convergent new media.

 New media history is a story you can create yourself – linking together your own interpretation of the back-story of 21st century media – discovering new ideas, new techniques, new strategies, new business models, new forms of communication, expression and self-discovery.

 Wanna be a creative? mediainspiratorium is the place to start.
 Download the free iPad app at the appstore.

 This is ‘guided contextual learning‘ from a media historian, lecturer, researcher and creative director – Professor Bob Cotton guides you through the innovations in arts and media that are the back-story of today’s media arts.

-We have built machine-learning into our app – this provides another level of personalised guidance – links tailored to your browsing history, and to the temporal context
+We have built an artificial neural network into our app – this provides another level of personalised guidance – links tailored to your browsing history, and to the temporal context

 This is a tool for self-learning – learn at your own pace, follow the links to explore the the first intermedia or cross-disciplinary history of art and media

 mediainspiratorium is a non-linear narrative with millions of story combinations – explore them at your own pace.
 Use the favourites tab to list stuff you like, use this as a guide for further study.

 Review by Paul Harper (university lecturer) of an early beta-edition of mediainspiratorium:

 “I quickly found myself totally engaged and happily immersed in following links and cross-references”